seankrienke/CS386-Project/Inception.md

 ### Interview 1:

-**Summary:** Is unsatisfied with his sleep schedule.
+**Summary:** He is unsatisfied with his sleep schedule.
 Usually gets up when he plans to, but likes to rest for a few more minutes.
 Alarm is most important.
 Other features are a bonus.
 Would like to choose alarm sound.

 **Interviewer:** Aiden Halili\